-Spring, summer, fall and even winter provides perfect days to hike the outdoors in Santa Fe.
-The weather is usually comfortably warm during the day and cools down nicely in the evenings.
-The dramatic colors of the vegetation and rocks add to the magic of hiking.
-For the inside scoop on Santa Fe trails, request our exclusive hiking guides!
+Spring, summer, fall and even winter provide perfect opportunities for hiking in and around Santa Fe, New Mexico.
+The weather is usually comfortably warm during the day and comfortably cool in the evenings.
+The dramatic colors and textures of the landscape create a stunning backdrop for your hiking experience.

 Hyde Park Road

-Beginning at Artist Road / Hyde Park Road, one has many options to hike and explore the outdoors.
-Just 2.7 miles up Hyde Park Road you will come to the Sierra del Norte portion of the Dale Ball Trail System.
+Beginning at Artist Road and Hyde Park Road, one has many options to hike and explore the great outdoors.
+Located just 2.7 miles up Hyde Park Road you will come to the Sierra del Norte portion of the Dale Ball Trail System.
 This elaborate network of trails contains over 22 miles of hiking and mountain biking routes.
-Because there are so many interconnected paths of various difficulty levels, the Dale Ball Trails are accommodating to everyone.
+Due to the number of interconnected paths of varying skill levels, the Dale Ball Trails are accommodating to everyone.

 As you continue your way up Hyde Park Road, you’ll next come to the Chamisa Trail.
-This fairly easy trail is 5 miles round-trip and winds through evergreen forest, ending at a grassy meadow beside Tesuque Creek.
-September is particularly a perfect time to view the mass expanses of wildflowers in the area.
-Several birds, including hawks, ravens, and hummingbirds are also commonly seen along this trail.
+This fairly easy trail is 5 miles round-trip and winds through an evergreen forest ending at a grassy meadow beside Tesuque Creek.
+September is a particularly perfect time to view the mass expanses of wildflowers in the area.
+Several birds, including hawks, ravens, and hummingbirds, are also commonly seen along this trail.

 After the Chamisa Trail, you’ll enter the Santa Fe National Forest and Hyde Memorial State Park.
-The hikes included in this area are the Hyde Park Circle, Borrego, and Bear Wallow trails.
-These routes are mostly forested with fir, aspens, and ponderosa pines.
-In addition to hiking, Hyde Park also has several places for picnics.
+The hikes included in this area are the Hyde Park Circle, Borrego, and Bear Wallow Trails.
+These routes mostly feature fir, aspen, and ponderosa pine forests.
+Notably, in addition to hiking, Hyde Park also has several places for picnics.

-Once you drive out of Hyde Park, you’ll come to the most popular trails, especially in the autumn, the Aspen Vista.
+Once you drive out of Hyde Park, you’ll come to one of the most popular trails, especially in the autumn – the Aspen Vista.
 Here is where you’ll truly be engulfed in the beauty of the aspen trees that turn bright golden in late September and early October.
 As you continue you’re drive towards the ski basin there are some incredible overlooks.
-These scenic spots are great photo opportunities.
+These scenic spots offer great photo opportunities.

 Hyde Park Road ends at the Santa Fe Ski Basin.
 By now you have climbed nearly 5,000 feet in elevation!
 There are several more hikes that branch out from here.
-Many of these trails are for either a full day trip or are of a higher level of difficulty.
-Because of the high altitude, be sure to bring plenty of water and sunscreen.
-As you begin your descent down the mountains and into town, be sure to enjoy the new views of Santa Fe!
+Many of these trails require either a full day to hike or a higher degree of skill.
+The high altitude requires that you bring plenty of water and sunscreen.
+As you begin your descent down the mountains and into town, be sure to enjoy the beautiful views of Santa Fe!

 Sangre de Cristo Mountains

-Surrounding Santa Fe is a diversity of hikes unequaled by any other area of the state.
-Access to the 12,000 foot peaks of the Sangre de Cristo Mountains, the canyons and caldera of the Jemez Mountains, and the more-arid high altitude desert landscapes south of the city is all within an hour drive of Santa Fe.
-Nationally designated wilderness areas, including the Santa Fe National Forest with over a million and a half acres of land, ring the city.
-Five of the seven life zones can also be found within an hour of Santa Fe, providing for an abundant diversity in plant and animal species.
-Spectacular geological variation adds to the allure of open space, turquoise skies, and over 300 days of sunshine.
-Year- round hiking is possible because of quick altitude changes resulting in mild microclimates.
+Surrounding Santa Fe is a diverse collection of hikes unequaled by any other area of the state.
+Access to the 12,000 foot peaks of the Sangre de Cristo Mountains, the canyons and caldera of the Jemez Mountains, and the arid, high-altitude desert landscapes south of the city are all accessible within a one-hour drive of Santa Fe.
+Nationally designated wilderness areas, including the Santa Fe National Forest with over a million and a half acres of land, circle the city.
+Five of the seven life zones can also be found within an hour of Santa Fe, providing abundant diverse plant and animal species.
+Spectacular geological variation, open space, turquoise skies, and over 300 days of sunshine simply add to the allure.
+All of these natural amenities along with quick altitude changes resulting in mild micro-climates allow for year-round hiking.

-Trailheads for the Dale Ball and Dorothy Stuart Trail Systems are barely 5 minutes driving from downtown.
-These extensive urban trails through the Santa Fe foothills are perfect for when I need a quick, easy hike, especially around sunset.
-With beautiful city and mountain views at an elevation of 7000 to 7500 feet, I can enjoy these trails for biking as well as hiking.
+Trailheads for the Dale Ball and Dorothy Stuart Trail Systems are a simply 5-minute drive from Downtown.
+These extensive urban trails through the Santa Fe foothills are perfect for when you need a quick, easy hike, especially around sunset.
+You’ll enjoy beautiful city and mountain views at an elevation of 7,000 to 7,500 feet – ideal for biking as well as hiking.

 One of the most exceptional autumn hikes in the Santa Fe area is Aspen Vista Trail at 10,000 feet in the Sangre de Cristo Mountains, about 20 minutes driving